Episode 4: Who Needs Integration?

 Some scholars, including Malcolm Gladwell, think the Supreme Court overstepped in 1954 when it labeled segregated schools as "inherently inferior."
 There are plenty of examples of 100% non-white schools that have produced tremendous results.
 In college I recall reading David Brooks' 2009 New York Times column "The Harlem Miracle," which praised the Harlem Children's Zone schools specifically, and "no excuses" charter schools generally, for finally cracking the code on educating low-income children.

-Three years later I found myself teaching in a "no excuses" Harlem charter school that dwarfed the HCZ results and even outpaced scores in Scarsdale and other wealthy enclaves.
-It was clear that poor black and brown kids didn't need to be in the same classrooms as rich white kids to be successful.
+Three years later I found myself teaching in a "no excuses" Harlem charter school that dwarfed the HCZ results and even outpaced test scores in Scarsdale and other wealthy suburbs.
+Black and brown kids don't need to be in the same classrooms as white kids to be successful.
 So, why raise a fuss about integration?

 Sources: